Laserbeam31/bts-pxe-server-documentation/fog_pxe_server_documentation.md

 deployed may then be selected from a list.
 Once an image is selected, the PXE OS uses Partclone (see preceding section) to copy it across from the server onto the computers' local hard drive / SSD.

+When the deployment process has completed, the PC automatically reboots into its new operating system.

 Technical details of the PXE booting process:
 ---------------------------------------------